Scomar82/7-Days-Modlets/README.md

     - your have also the choise to craft 2 quest books, which give you a quest to kill 100 oder 250 zombies to get a reward.
     - already known books have a red open book to identify them easier
   - If something is missing, don't hesitate to write a comment.
 I will see what i can do.

+  - Ver.
+1.1:
+    - make sure you have read the existing Questbooks, because there is an id change in this update for this 2 Items, sorry for that.
+    - for some crafting recipes the required raw materials have been reduced
+    - fixed Meshfile, who had give a red error (thx to LarryLangosta for let me know this)
+    - added resource crafting for Paper from Schematic Parts (2 Versions: 2 Schematic Parts to 1 Paper and 160 Schematic Parts to 100 Paper)
+    - added 4 new hunting Quests for Animales (2 with Coins and XP as reward and 2 with Coins, XP and 1 Skillpoint as reward)

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)